appcircleio/appcircle-docusaurus/docs/workflows/react-native-specific-workflow-steps/react-native-ui-test.md

 :::

-:::info How to download Screen Shots
+:::info How to Download Screen Shots

 The Appcircle interface does **not** support displaying screenshots generated from UI tests in React Native projects.
 All screenshots created as a result of these tests are exported to [**Download Artifacts**](/workflows/common-workflow-steps/export-build-artifacts) as `test_attachments.zip`.
 You can access the relevant screenshots in **Download Artifact** and download them directly.